reasat-rafio/tanzistretto-store/README.md

 ## Community & Contributions

 The community and core team are available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can ask for support, discuss roadmap, and share ideas.

-Join our [Discord server](https://discord.com/invite/medusajs) to meet other community members.

 ## Other channels